 You can roll cookies in powdered sugar when they are cool or still warm.
 The powdered sugar does stay on the cooled cookies.
 When you roll snowball cookies in powdered sugar while the cookie is still warm the cookie will absorb some of that sweet powdered sugar.

-Snowball cookies can be made from many different cookie dough recipes.
+Snowball cookies can be made from many different cookie dough recipes but they all resemble snowballs.
 The one thing all snowball cookie dough recipes will have in common is the dough will be drier so the cookies do not flatten when baking.
+After baking, they are always rolled in powdered sugar.

 Pairing Ideas